 In the annals of Native American history, there have been some formidable women who fought fearlessly in battle, served as committed leaders, undertook dangerous journeys and saved lives.
-In celebration of Native American Heritage Month, here are five of the most powerful and influential Native American women of all time.
+Here are five of the most powerful and influential Native American women of all time:

 Nanye-hi (Nancy Ward): Beloved Woman of the Cherokee

 Nanye-hi was born into the Cherokee Wolf clan circa 1738.
 In 1755, she stood by her husband during a fight against the Creeks, chewing the lead for bullets in order to provide his ammunition with deadly ridges.
 When her husband was fatally shot, Nanye-hi grabbed a rifle, rallied her fellow fighters and entered the battle herself.
 With her on their side, the Cherokee won the day.